iYadavVaibhav/stem/docs/2-Data-Engineering/databases.md

 ## ----- DDL -----

+Data Definition Commands, they let define the data table structure and things around them.

 ## CASCADE

 can be used when defining tables, it helps do action on the child table based on a action on parent table.